 A spring is connected to the diaphragm.
 This spring contains a spring rate set.
 You can adjust the fuel pressure by adjusting the internal spring tension.
 The pressure in the fuel rails downstream of the fuel injector is determined by the spring setting in the regulator.

-As you apply pressure (impulse) to the diaphragm connected to the bypass valve at the regulator top, the spring pushes the diaphragm downward to reduce the amount of additional fuel, making the fuel pump difficult to operate due to increased boost pressure in the air collector increases linearly.
+As you apply pressure (impulse) to the diaphragm connected to the bypass valve at the regulator top, the spring pushes the diaphragm down to reduce the amount of additional fuel, making the fuel pump difficult to operate due to increased boost pressure in the air collector increases linearly.

 As you release the spring, the fuel pressure drops.
 As you permit more fuel pressure to flow to the return side, the fuel pressure on the supply side decreases.
 On the other hand, reducing the amount of fuel ejected increases the pressure.